 There is an opportunity to promote better post-harvest drying techniques and provide technology that can demonstrate the value of these techniques to farmers and improve the quality of their yields for higher market prices.
-Opportunity 11 along the sesame value chain

 - Help sesame farmers understand the financial impact of high-acidity seeds, in particular the potential for being rejected for export? - Encourage sesame farmers to adopt GAP post-harvest drying practices? - Provide sesame farmers with the means to test the acidity of their own seeds?